 - AV materials – DVDs, CDs, Audiobooks, etc.

-- Newly published titles (less than a year from date of publication)
+- Newly published titles (less than 1 year from date of publication)

 - Specific editions of titles may not be available

 - Every effort will be made to obtain requested items at no cost.
-If the lending library charges fees, those will be passed on to the patron but the ILL Librarian will confirm this with the patron prior to finalizing the request.
+If the lending library charges fees, those will be passed on to the patron.
+The ILL Clerk will confirm this with the patron prior to finalizing the request.

-- Patrons may receive 20 free ILL borrowing transactions in a calendar year.
+- Patrons may obtain up to 40 ILL items in a calendar year.

-- Lost or damaged ILL materials will result in a nonrefundable fee of $25 plus the cost to replace the item and any other fees incurred by the lending library.
+- Lost or damaged ILL materials will result in a nonrefundable fee of $25, plus any accrued fines, plus the cost to replace the item, and any other fees incurred by the lending library.
+After 3 weeks past the due date, a non-returned item will be considered lost.

 - The loss or destruction of an ILL item may result in permanent suspension of ILL borrowing privileges.